cython/cython/docs/src/userguide/language_basics.rst

 While this is always the case for Python functions, functions defined as C functions or ``cpdef``/``@ccall`` functions can return arbitrary C types, which do not have such a well-defined error return value.
-Cython by default uses dedicated value to propagate exceptions from a non-external ``cpdef``/``@ccall`` functions.
-Moreover, the way how an exception is propagated can be changed if needed.
+By default Cython uses a dedicated return value to signal that an exception has been raised from non-external ``cpdef``/``@ccall`` functions.
+However, how Cython handles exceptions from these functions can be changed if needed.

 A ``cdef`` function may be declared with an exception return value for it as a contract with the caller.
 Here is an example: